abhinav2401/textutils/README.md

 # TextUtils

-A tool for analyzing text data in Django backend

 It is a simple django website using which we can Analyze text.

 <h1>What Can We do from Textutils ?</h1>